MCT-master/mct-master.github.io/_posts/2019-04-12-Ole Nieling Portal Lecture.md

+---
+layout: post
+title: "Ole Neiling Lecture"
+date: 2019-04-12 09:00:00 +0200
+categories: sonification
+author: Guy Sion
+image: /assets/image/2019_04_12_aleksati_Ole_n_sam_portal.jpeg
+excerpt: "I had the pleasure of introducing Ole Neiling, a extradisciplinary 'life-style' artist.
+This was part of a series of lectures held over the portal in the sonification and sound design module."
+---
 ## MCT Sonification Lecture - Ole Neiling

 http://www.ole.wtf/

 I had the pleasure of introducing Ole Neiling, a extradisciplinary 'life-style' artist.
-This was part of a series of lectures held over the portal in the sonification and sound design module..
+This was part of a series of lectures held over the portal in the sonification and sound design module.

 <figure align="middle">
 <img src="/assets/image/2019_04_12_aleksati_Ole_n_sam_portal.jpeg" alt="" width="70%">